 All St. Mary's Ryken Students have access to STEM programs and classes.

 STEM classes at St. Mary's Ryken prepare students for careers in science, engineering, computer science and math by introducing them to high-level, hands-on experiences and projects before college.
 SMR faculty members who teach STEM classes encourage students to pursue an in-depth education in areas such as engineering, science, medicine, math and technology and to stay engaged in those areas beyond high school.

 Aerospace Engineering Course

 Aerospace Engineering—a yearlong course—is part of the Project Lead the Way engineering pathway in the Scholars Program.
 Students will explore fundamentals of flight in air and space through software simulations and hands-on experiences.
 Students will learn how these concepts apply to a career in aerospace engineering and to other engineering fields.
 Specific units will cover an introduction to aerospace, aerospace design, propulsion and alternative applications.
 This is the third of the PLTW required courses within the engineering pathway; the first two, for freshmen and sophomores, are Introduction to Engineering Design and Principles of Engineering.
 The pathway culminates with a senior capstone course.

-As part of the Scholars Program computer science pathway, Cybersecurity will be introduced in the fall of 2019!
+As part of the Scholars Program Computer Science pathway, Cybersecurity courses were introduced in the fall of 2019.
 Cybersecurity introduces the tools and concepts of cybersecurity and encourages students to create solutions that allow people to share computing resources while protecting privacy.
 This is the fourth of the required PLTW courses within the computer science pathway; the first three are Introduction to Computer Science, AP Computer Science Principles and AP Computer Science.

 STEM Activities and Clubs